fbpx

 Funders May Take Control of Litigation

-Funders often design funding agreements to maximize their chances of success and profits.
-One report estimates that the total assets under management in the United States was over $13 billion in 2022.
-With this objective in sight, they will likely want to influence the strategic decisions of the funded party in litigation, including fundamental issues such as selecting a lawyer, accepting or rejecting a settlement agreement, or even withdrawing from the case.
+If a third party has a financial stake in a lawsuit, it will naturally want to control or influence the lawsuit, sometimes to the detriment of the actual party in interest.
+Funders often design funding agreements to maximize their chances of success and their profits.
+They will want to influence the strategic decisions of the funded party in litigation, including fundamental issues such as selecting a lawyer, choosing an expert witness, accepting or rejecting a settlement agreement.
 Furthermore, when lawyers depend on funders to get paid or count on their financing in future cases, they may face pressure to let the funders have their way.
 This creates a power dynamic that can undermine the interests of the plaintiffs in the case and the proper working of the courts.

 Funders Are Often Paid Before Plaintiffs